lunar-natalie/fxcg/README.md

 ## Usage

-After installing the add-in, the program should appear in the calculator's main menu.
+After installing the add-in, the program should appear in the calculator's Main Menu.

 ## Building